DataCurationWorkshop/HongKongCurationWorkshop/Introduction/Introduction.md

 **Scientific data**

 Scientific data is encoded and described with the aim of supporting retrieval, meaningful interpretation, use, and reuse (Wickett et al. 2012).
 This includes digitized physical materials (e.g. specimens, core samples, chemical analyses) as well as born-digital data (e.g. databases, sequenced DNA, streamed sensor data).
 In this domain the verifiability and validity of a research finding is often dependent upon access to underlying data.
-The curation and preservation of this research data is a vital part of contemporary scientific practice.
+The curation and preservation of this research data is therefore a vital part of contemporary scientific practice.

 While these are not the only two evidential roles that research data can take, they are the most dominant and most important for a foundation in data curation.